Charged with Assault or Domestic Violence?

 You need skilled and effective representation on your side in order to defend your rights and pursue a favorable case result if you have been arrested and charged with a violent offense in the state of Ohio.
 Even if you are only under investigation, it is never too early to hire legal counsel.

-I have worked in the Ohio justice system for more than 13 years — seven of which I spent as a felony prosecutor in Franklin County.
+I have worked in the Ohio justice system for more than 15 years — seven of which I spent as a felony prosecutor in Franklin County.
 This hardline experience gives me game-changing perspective on both sides of the criminal justice system.
-As a Mansfield criminal defense attorney, I've helped many men and women avoid the costly consequences of a domestic violence or assault charge, and I am prepared to do the same for you.
+As a Mansfield criminal defense lawyer, I've helped many men and women avoid the costly consequences of a domestic violence or assault charge, and I am prepared to do the same for you.

 Assault Charges in Ohio

 In Ohio, there are several categories or types of assault charges, but each carries stern penalties and should be taken seriously.
 According to Ohio Revised Code § 2903.13, simple assault is either a purposeful or negligent act that causes physical harm to another person.
 It is usually considered a first degree misdemeanor.
 If convicted of an assault charge, you could face fines as high as $1,000 and up to six months in jail.

 A negligent assault charge is the result of harm caused by a deadly weapon without intent.
 If you accidentally misfire a gun while hunting and injure someone, for example, you could face negligent assault charges.
 This is a third degree misdemeanor punishable by no more than 60 days in jail and $500 in fines.
 Section 2903.14 of the ORC covers this type of offense.